 It's not too late!
-You may still be able to register for Spring Quarter.
-You can still register for video and seminar classes through April 14, and Self-Paced through mid–quarter.
+You may still be able to register for Summer Quarter.
+You can still register for video and seminar classes through June 29, and Self‐Paced through mid–quarter.
 Contact Distance Education to learn more.

 Self–Paced courses are designed to allow you more flexibility to complete Seattle Central College credits while working from home or work.
 These courses enable you to earn credits towards an A.A. or A.A.S degree and you can enroll at any time (without having to wait for the beginning of a quarter).
 Once enrolled, you have two quarters (180 days) to complete the course.